bar-and-c/electronicsoundmachines/_pages/99_about.md

 I have worked with repairing music electronics, a long time ago, and I _do_ have a degree in Electrical Engineering, but I have not practiced my knowledge for many years, hence my humble attitude.
 I have picked it up lately, though, and rediscovered how much fun it can be.
 The last year I built one distortion pedal from a schematic I found on the net, and one I kind of made up myself, as a mixture of own ideas and snippets from the net.

 So, I may not be an expert, but I am confident that it will be fine anyway, basically because a) to just get a little idea of how these things work can make a huge difference, and b) I am sure we can help each other.

+#### About contact

+The workshops will take place at [STPLN](https://stpln.org) in Malmö.
+Not all dates are set, keep an eye on their website and Facebook events to see if anything is happening.

+Or contact me!
+About this project, or pretty much anything else (except spam).
+My email is at the bottom of this page.